Ernest Joyce: Major setbacks

 Aurora's departure from Australia was delayed by a series of organisational and financial setbacks, and the party did not arrive in McMurdo Sound until 16 January 1915—very late in the season for depot-laying work.
 Mackintosh, who believed that Shackleton might attempt to cross the continent in that first season, insisted that sledging work should begin without delay, with a view to laying down supply depots at 79° and 80°S. Joyce opposed this; more time, he maintained, should be set aside to acclimatise and train men and dogs.
 However he was over-ruled by Mackintosh, who was unaware that Shackleton had ruled out a crossing that season.
 Joyce's diary notes of 24 January detail his frustrations:

-After breakfast Skipper + I discussed several details.
-I could not get him to see that we were jeopardizing the dogs + I cannot quite understand why Shacks should alter his plan of campaign.
-As for wintering the ship – this to my mind is the silliest damn rot that could have possibly occurred.
-The wintering of the Discovery was quite alright in its way, but then we had no experience of Antarctic conditions.
-If I had Shacks here I would make him see my way of arguing.

-Anyway Mack is my Boss + I must uphold him until I find that he is not fit to carry out the hard tedious work that is in front of us.
-Having one eye will play merry hell with him in the extreme temperatures.
-As he will not take my advice about the dogs I must let him have his way.